Investing

 Jim-Cramer-Investment-Advice

-1. Use Dollar Cost Averaging
+1. Embrace Dollar Cost Averaging

-As Cramer says, “Never buy all at once.
+His philosophy is clear: “Never buy all at once.
 Never sell all at once.
 Stage your buys.
 Work your orders.
 Try to get the best price over time.”

 Jim Cramer - Buy Top Companies